ericacheong/p1_movie_trailer_website/README.md

 This program is created for the Udacity Full Stack Web Developer Nanodegree

+This program uses Python and Fresh Tomatoes API to populate a list of my favorite movies.

 ## Usage - quick start
 1. Download fresh_tomatoes.html
 2. Open the file in browser